-The blended Educational Administrative, Ed.D. with specialization in P-12 School Leadership is designed for students seeking an endorsement as a P-12 superintendent.
+The blended Doctor of Education (EdD) in Educational Administration with a specialization in P-12 School Leadership program is designed for students seeking an endorsement as a P-12 superintendent.

 The challenges for school leaders has never been more significant.
 School leaders are tasked with improving instruction and student learning and providing optimal learning environments for teachers, students and staff.
 They also must create a safe and welcoming culture for all.